madslundt/docker-cloud-media-scripts/README.md

 	- Enter the same password as you did with the cloud storage.
 	- Enter the same pass phrase as you did with the cloud storage.

-Rclone documentation if needed: https://rclone.org/docs/
+Rclone documentation if needed [click here](https://rclone.org/docs/)

 ### Plexdrive
 Setup Plexdrive to the cloud.
 Run the command `docker exec -ti <DOCKER_CONTAINER> plexdrive_setup`

-Plexdrive documentation if needed: https://github.com/dweidenfeld/plexdrive/tree/4.0.0
+Plexdrive documentation if needed [click here](https://github.com/dweidenfeld/plexdrive/tree/4.0.0)

 ## Commands
 Upload run `docker exec <DOCKER_CONTAINER> cloudupload`